deepmodeling/DMFF/docs/user_guide/tutorial.md

     pairs = nbr.idx.T
     ```

-    `pairs` is a `(N, 2)` shape array, which indicates index of atom i and atom j.
-ATTENTION: pairs array contains many **invalid** index, for example, in this case, we only has 6 atoms and pairs' shape may be `(18, 2)`.
-And even there are three `[6, 6]` pairs which obviously out of range.
-Because `jax-md` take advantage of the feature of jax.numpy, which will not throw an error when index out of range, and return the [last element](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#out-of-bounds-indexing).
+    `pairs` is a `(N, 2)` shape array, which indicates the index of atom i and atom j.
+ATTENTION: pairs array contains many **invalid** index.
+For example, in this case, we only have 6 atoms and pairs' shape maybe `(18, 2)`.
+And even there are three `[6, 6]` pairs which are obviously out of range.
+Because `jax-md` takes advantage of the feature of Jax.numpy, which will not throw an error when the index out of range, and return the [last element](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#out-of-bounds-indexing).

-    Finally, we can calculate energy and force using aformentioned potential:
+    Finally, we can calculate energy and force using the aforementioned potential:

     ```
     print("Bond:", value_and_grad(bondE)(positions, box, pairs, H.getGenerators()[0].params))